 How to Clear Blocked Drains in Your Home

 A blocked toilet can be a frustrating and even embarrassing problem.
 But fear not!
-You can quickly fix the problem by following a few steps, without calling a plumber.
-In this guide, we’ll walk you through what to do when your toilet is blocked.
+There are a few simple steps you can take to deal with the situation quickly and without having to call in a plumber.
+This guide will show you what to do if your toilet becomes blocked.

 Step 1: Stop Flushing

 The first thing you need to do when your toilet is blocked is to stop flushing it.
-Continued flushing the toilet will only worsen the problem by raising the water level.
+Continuing to flush the toilet will only make the problem worse by causing the water level in the bowl to rise.

 You will need to have a few basic tools in order to fix a blocked toilet.